nolanlawson/pouchdb-nw-hello-world/README.md

 Also, I am using a prerelease version of PouchDB that may make it into version 3.2.1.
 See [PouchDB issue #3229 ](https://github.com/pouchdb/pouchdb/issues/3229) for details

-Also, in order to get this working in LevelDB, you have to recompile using `nw-gyp`.
+Also, in order to get this working in LevelDB, you have to recompile leveldown using `nw-gyp`.
 I figured out how to get this to work, and if you check out the `postinstall.sh` script, you can learn too.
 Thanks to [cozy-desktop](https://github.com/cozy-labs/cozy-desktop/blob/master/gulpfile.js) for pointing me in the right direction.